Clothing industry

-Clothing industry or garment industry summarizes the types of trade and industry along the production and value chain of clothing and garments, starting with the textile industry (producers of cotton, wool, fur, and synthetic fibre), embellishment using embroidery, via the fashion industry to apparel retailers up to trade with second-hand clothes and textile recycling.
+Clothing industry, or garment industry, refers to the range of trade and industry sectors involved in the production and value chain of clothing and garments.
+This includes the textile industry (producers of cotton, wool, fur, and synthetic fibre), embellishment using embroidery, the fashion industry, apparel retailers, and trade in second-hand clothes and textile recycling.
+Textile factories are also called "mills".
+Textiles factories or "mills" turn the natural or synthetic materials into Yarn which will be sent for weaving and knitting (process of turning yarn into a textile cloth).
+Then apparel textile mills make wearable pieces from those textile cloths.
 The producing sectors build upon a wealth of clothing technology some of which, like the loom, the cotton gin, and the sewing machine heralded industrialization not only of the previous textile manufacturing practices.
-Clothing industries are also known as allied industries, fashion industries, garment industries, or soft good industries.
+Clothing industries are also known as allied industries, fashion industries, garment industries, or soft goods industries.

 Terminology

 By the early 20th century, the industry in the developed world often involved immigrants in "sweat shops", which were usually legal but were sometimes illegally operated.
-They employed people in crowded conditions, working manual sewing machines, and being paid less than a living wage.
+They employed people in crowded and hostile conditions, working manual sewing machines, and being paid less than a living wage for up to 10-to-13-hour shifts.
 This trend worsened due to attempts to protect existing industries which were being challenged by developing countries in South East Asia, the Indian subcontinent and Central America.
 Although globalization saw the manufacturing largely outsourced to overseas labor markets, there has been a trend for the areas historically associated with the trade to shift focus to the more white collar associated industries of fashion design, fashion modeling and retail.
-Areas historically involved heavily in the "rag trade" include London and Milan in Europe, and the SoHo district in New York City.
+Areas historically involved heavily in the "rag trade" includes London (United Kingdom) and Milan (Italy) in Europe, and the SoHo district in New York City (United States).
 There are considerable overlaps between the terms clothing-/garment-, textile- and fashion industry.
 The clothing sector is concerned with all types of clothes, from fashion to uniforms, e-textiles and workwear.
 Textile industry is less concerned with the fashion aspect but produces the fabrics and fibres that are required for tailoring.
-The fashion industry closely follows - and sets - fashion trends to always supply the latest in non-functional clothing.
+The fashion industry closely follows and sets fashion trends always supplies the latest in non-functional clothing.